Gwen: You certainly will be.

 Sometimes people want revenge on someone or to cheat in a contest.
-One thing they do is just put laxatives in their drink or food.
+One thing they do is put laxatives in their drink or food.
 Why laxatives?
-Because ideally for them one of two things will happen:
+Because ideally one of two things will happen:

 - They will suffer a Potty Emergency and forfeit the contest/run away to use the bathroom.

 - They will soil themselves and completely embarrass themselves.
 Even better if it's in a stadium, especially with something like the Jumbotron.

 Do Not Try This at Home.
 Seriously, don't.
 This is illegal and incredibly risky in real life; even over-the-counter laxatives are by definition a type of medicine, and misapplication of medicine can have severe consequences (and a "prank" is absolutely misapplication).
 The victim could end up seriously ill, hospitalized or even worse... the victim could die!
 Dehydration is also not the only risk: the person could be allergic to the laxative or its inert ingredients (particularly soy, an extremely common allergen that is often used as a binder) or could even suffer a ruptured appendix or internal bleeding.
 The induced vomiting variant can cause internal bleeding, and is actually far more likely to do so than a laxative.
 Consequently, administering even such a seemingly-trivial pharmaceutical drug to someone without their knowledge is classified as a serious criminal offense in many jurisdictions—the perpetrator of the prank could face serious criminal charges—and in most jurisdictions this act would also constitute civil battery, or at least gross negligence (or the local equivalent), opening up the possibility that the victim could sue for damages (including, in many places, punitive damages).
 This could also fall under laws that criminalize adulterating or tampering with food.